 When you are facing the most serious charge and the most severe penalties, you need an attorney who is experienced, thorough, and knowledgeable about every aspect of Rhode Island homicide law.
 A murder charge effects your entire family and will be life-changing, no matter what the outcome.
 The allegation alone will turn everything upside down.
 It is very important to find an attorney that will help you with all of the consequences of a murder charge.

 The first question that every family asks (and should ask) is, "Have you ever handled a case like this before?"
 Families want to feel confident that the lawyer they hire is the best criminal defense attorney in Rhode Island, and the best attorney for murder charges.
-Attorney Kara Hoopis Manosh has extensive experience working on Rhode Island murder cases, from pretrial negotiation and investigation, to trials, to appeals, to post-conviction relief.
-Attorney Manosh has expertise in Rhode Island homicide law and the types of evidence that the State uses to convict people, like DNA, fingerprints, cell site analysis, forensic pathology, ballistics, fire science, Reid technique/confessions, and all types of medical evidence.
-She has represented clients accused of:
+Attorneys Kara Manosh and Elizabeth Payette have extensive experience working on Rhode Island murder cases, from pretrial negotiation and investigation, to trials, to appeals, to post-conviction relief.
+Our attorneys have expertise in Rhode Island homicide law and the types of evidence that the State uses to convict people, like DNA, fingerprints, cell site analysis, forensic pathology, ballistics, fire science, Reid technique/confessions, and all types of medical evidence.
+We have represented clients accused of:

 - Firearm murder with a gang enhancement